GoogleCloudPlatform/python-docs-samples/healthcare/api-client/v1/dicom/README.rst

                             are published on
       --uri_prefix URI_PREFIX
-                            URI for a Google Cloud Storage directory to which result filesshould be written (e.g., "bucket-
+                            URI for a Google Cloud Storage directory to which result files should be written (e.g., "bucket- id/path/to/destination/dir").
-                            id/path/to/destination/dir").
       --content_uri CONTENT_URI
-                            URI for a Google Cloud Storage directory from which filesshould be imported (e.g., "bucket-
+                            URI for a Google Cloud Storage directory from which files should be imported (e.g., "bucket-
                             id/path/to/destination/dir").
       --export_format {FORMAT_UNSPECIFIED,DICOM,JSON_BIGQUERY_IMPORT}
                             Specifies the output format.
-If the format is unspecified, thedefault functionality is to export to DICOM.
+If the format is unspecified, the default functionality is to export to DICOM.
       --member MEMBER       Member to add to IAM policy (e.g.
                             "domain:example.com")